junhyukoh/nips2015-action-conditional-video-prediction/README.md

 ../test.sh [model_type] [weights] [num_action] [num_input_frames] [num_step] [gpu_id] [...]
 ```

-  * If `line 31` of `test.py` gives an error, you have to replace the default path with a path for any fonts
+  * If `line 31` of `test.py` gives an error, you have to replace the default font path with a path for any fonts
 ```
 font = ImageFont.truetype('[path for any fonts]', 20)
 ```

 # Details
 This repository uses `ADAM` optimization method, while `RMSProp` is used in the original paper.
-We found that `ADAM` converges more quickly and 3-step training is almost enough to get reasonable results.
+We found that `ADAM` converges more quickly, and 3-step training is almost enough to get reasonable results.